XiLin03/xilin03.github.io/_projects/DUT_1.md

 date: 2022-10 - 2023-05
 location: 'Dalian, China'
 ---
-Research on New Conveyor Based on Spiral Closed Anti-blocking
----
 * Model design: After market research, use SolidWorks to design 3D models based on the technical loopholes of existing products and basically independently complete the writing of corresponding patents.